 Being based in Famara is a treat for those who like to hoof it on the trails, too.
 The highest peak on the island looms high above the small white-painted town.
 That’s Peñas del Chache, and it can be reached on a stunning switchback trail that weaves through the scrub and gorges behind the Famara Cliffs.
 You can do the hike door to door if you’re staying in one of the local cottages.
 At the top, look out for the observatory and the sweeping views back down to the swells below.

 No trip to Lanzarote (even if it’s a surf trip to Lanzarote) could possibly be complete without exploring Timanfaya National Park.
 This is one of the great jewels of the Canaries, and a UNESCO World Heritage Site to boot.
-In all, it occupies a whopping 51 square kilometres on the south-west of the island.
+In all, it occupies a whopping 51 square kilometers on the south-west of the island.
 Drive in and you’ll be cruising through crumpled lava fields as huge craters loom up out of the earth.
-There’s a good visitor center, and, deeper into the reserve, a place to take coach rides through the so-called Fire Mountains, where you can literally feel the heat rising from the centre of the earth.
+There’s a good visitor center, and, deeper into the reserve, a place to take coach rides through the so-called Fire Mountains, where you can literally feel the heat rising from the center of the earth.

 Hidden beneath a phalanx of rock and volcanic domes on the north end of the west coast of Lanzarote is the beautiful beach of Playa del Risco.
-It’s not visited much by other travelers on on account of the 1.5-hour trek down from the carpark to the sand.
+It’s not visited much by other travelers on account of the 1.5-hour trek down from the car park to the sand.
 If you’re willing to hike it, you’ll be rewarded with a lonely bay of white-tinted powder and the clearest water possible, not to mention unbroken views of the wild isle of La Graciosa across the strait.